passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-This was not the case for the sensor board.
-The Discovery board
+For the sensor board things are quite different.
+The disco board
 <span style="color: red; font-weight: bold;">does not include built-in
 sensors</span> for environmental data like temperature, pressure, and humidity.

 <span style="color: red; font-weight: bold;">What's more</span>, while the
 STM32F429 microprocessor has two CAN peripherals, and the board's design
-<span style="color: red; font-weight: bold;">doesn't provide access to the CAN bus</span>
+<span style="color: red; font-weight: bold;">doesn't provide access to the
-for external communications.
+CAN bus</span> for external communications.

-So, we needed to add the SHT4x sensor for temperature and humidity, the LPS22HB sensor for pressure, and a CAN transceiver to connect to the communication bus.
+So, we needed to add one sensor for temperature and humidity, one sensor for pressure, and a CAN transceiver to connect it to the communication bus.
 -->

 ---